 The History of Semana Santa in Seville

-The tradition of Semana Santa in Seville dates back to the 16th century when religious brotherhoods were formed to celebrate the Passion of Christ.
+The tradition of Holy Week in Seville dates back to the 16th century when religious brotherhoods were formed to celebrate the Passion of Christ.
 These brotherhoods are responsible for organizing the processions during Holy Week.
 The first procession in Seville was held in 1521.

 The Processions